Roopkund – Skeleton Lake

-Roopkund is located on pilgrimage way leading to one of most important Nanda Devi shrines.
+Roopkund is located on pilgrimage way leading to one of the most important Nanda Devi shrines.
 Such shrines have little in common with the later magnificent structures, these ancient shrines for most times are just places, where, for example, opens important view and where, according to legends, important events of religious character have taken place.

-Still, approximately once per 12 years Roopkung is passed by groups of local people heading to one such shrine – they are attending in Nanda Devi Raj Jat festivity (next might happen in 2012, but we will see, if the needed attribute – four horned ram will be born then).
-This festivity takes place in numerous places in Kumaon region, but, according to legends, Roopkung in the past was very important religious site, which nowadays is overshadowed with the more famous Hemkund 50 km to the north.
+Still, approximately once per 12 years Roopkung is passed by groups of local people heading to one such shrine – they are attending in Nanda Devi Raj Jat festivity (next might happen in 2012, but we will see, if the needed attribute – four-horned ram will be born then).
+This festivity takes place in numerous places in the Kumaon region, but, according to legends, Roopkung in the past was a very important religious site, which nowadays is overshadowed with the more famous Hemkund 50 km to the north.

-Thus we might assume that somewhere around 850 AD here was killed a large group of local and foreign pilgrims heading towards Nanda Devi shrine.
+Thus we might assume that somewhere around 850 AD here was killed a large group of local and foreign pilgrims heading towards the Nanda Devi shrine.
 There really were women and children in this group but, judging from analysis, they were not having a fun time but rather starving for several weeks.

 A note to collectors of bones

 This is directed to those airy tourists who pick up occasional bones around Roopkund Lake:

 Collecting bones of dead people as souvenirs is a very bad habit.
 Collecting bones of pilgrims reportedly killed by the Great Goddess for their sins seems to be an even worse idea.
-Look some horror movies and think about it.
+Look at some horror movies and think about it.

 - Harshwanti Bisht.
 Tourism in Garhwal Himalaya With Special Reference to Mountaineering & Trekking in Uttarkashi and Chamoli District.
 1994.
 Indus Publishing Company, New Delhi.
 ISBN 8173870063.